d2-shadow/d2-shadow.github.io/tools/Ancient Grimoire/readme.md

-<h2><span style="color: slategrey">Disclaimer: The risk with using this on BNET is unclear.
-So if you're paranoid, DON'T use this outside of Single Player.</span></h2>
+## Disclaimer: The risk with using this on BNET is unclear.
+So if you're paranoid, DON'T use this outside of Single Player.

 #### **How to Use**:
 You can access Runewords and Recipes via main menu by clicking the **Ancient Grimoire** button.